 (You hate these, we know)

 This all seems very complicated, and it is!
 But luckily, there are software solutions and payment systems that can take care of everything for you, swiftly and securely.
 Still not sure how to choose the right payment system?
 Read more about payment systems and how they can help your startup.

 There have been complaints about Stripe and many other payment systems, with shocking reviews on the likes of Trustpilot.
 Of course, with great power comes great responsibility.

 Most of these complaints originate from marketplace owners who try to implement a payment system by themselves, often without the required experience or technical capability.
 Partnering with a tech team that has experience with payment system integration and customisation can save you time, money and plenty of headaches down the line.

-CobbleWeb recommends Stripe as the leading marketplace payment system.
-Our opinion is based on lots of experience with the integration of Stripe into our client’s marketplaces and the fact that Stripe’s marketplace features and functionality form an integral part of their offering, and were not simply added on as an afterthought.
+CobbleWeb has lots of experience with the integration of Stripe Connect into our clients’ marketplaces.
+We recommend Stripe as the leading marketplace payment system, because their marketplace features form an integral part of their offering, and were not simply added on as an afterthought.